Private by default

 - If you purchase a license we store billing your and contact information (which includes your email).

-- Our plugin (1) uses local storage to save campaign data on your computer; (2) also uses Fathom analytics to give us insight into how many users are using the plugin and how many emails are being sent; and (3) uses AppSignal to monitor for errors to help us improve the product.
+- Our plugin (1) uses local storage to save campaign data on your computer; (2) uses Fathom analytics to give us insight into how many users are using the plugin and how many emails are being sent; and (3) uses Sentry to monitor for errors to help us improve the product.

 - If you contact us via email or help desk we will store the information you send us to help us answer your query or any future queries.